Version Control allows you to manage your app development in two ways:

 All apps are developed along the main line (also referred to as trunk).
 Here you have all development happening along a single line, with all changes built upon the previous revision:

-This is the case for the version control processes described in section 3, Version Control Processes for a Single Branch.
+This is the case for the version control processes described in the section Version Control Processes for a Single Branch, above.

-Initially, developers using the Web Modeler only have access to the development line for which the Web Modeler is enabled.
-They can be switched to another development line, however, by a developer using the Desktop Modeler.
+Initially, developers using Studio only have access to the development line for which Studio is enabled.
+They can be switched to another development line, however, by a developer using Studio Pro.

 4.2 Branch Line